IamSreeman/IamSreeman.github.io/_posts/2021-09-20-right-to-be-not-brainwashed.md

 Government should be careful when it is creating textbooks for children.
 They should not add religious or mythological things which not only don't have evidence for but also have large evidence against their credibility.
 Government should also add a chapter in children's curriculum which explains to them that they should not blindly believe everything they hear from their parents and others and instead they should question everything logically.
 If instead they are forced by the government to learn by heart some dogmatic things to get marks in exams they might unknowingly believe them as true.

 Government should consider the **Right to be not brainwashed** as a basic human right and it should change the education system such that even the people who were brainwashed by their family will become normal.

+Secularism thinks parents have the right to brainwash their children as long as they are keeping religion private matters inside their house, which is why Secularism is evil & must be replaced with State Atheism.

 ### Example of government's failure in my childhood